 Always becoming, never arriving is an ongoing research project investigating the relationship between improvisation based on somatic practices and power, autonomy, bodily agency and the queer body.

-It has been presented at DOCH in Stockholm as a part of their choreography course and their open house, as well as at Djinadon Festival in Uddebo in November 2017, at Brooklyn Studios for Dance in New York in April 2018 and as my evening-length MFA research presentation at HSM in March 2020.
+It has been presented at DOCH in Stockholm as a part of their choreography course and their open house, at Djinadon Festival in Uddebo in November 2017, at Brooklyn Studios for Dance in New York in April 2018 and as my evening-length MFA research presentation at HSM in March 2020.
 The last evening-length iteration included material from my research Matter Matters.

 Today I am going to be simple.

 Beginning of a continuation that might arrive at something.